Marco-Data26/Sales-Analysis-Dashboard/README.md

 - Focus on the top revenue-generating states like New York, California and Florida to sustain and accelerate revenue growth.
 - Focus on Street Footwear by increasing marketing efforts and expanding promotions specifically targeting male customers since they drove 63% of its revenue in 2021.
 - Focus on the online sales channel, as it currently contributes the largest share of revenue.
-Increase investment in targeted digital marketing and improve website user experience, such as load speed and navigation to reach a 50% revenue contribution next year.
+Increase investment in targeted digital marketing and improve website user experience, such as load speed and navigation, to reach a 50% revenue contribution next year.
 - In the South region, in-store sales were just $0.3M, significantly lower than other regions, as only one state, Louisiana, out of the seven states was active.
-We need to expand efforts in the other states by identifying potential locations, partnering with local businesses and launching targeted marketing campaigns to increase foot traffic and boost in-store sales in this region.
+Expand efforts in the other states by identifying potential locations, partnering with local businesses and launching targeted marketing campaigns to increase foot traffic and boost in-store sales in this region.
 - January has the highest outlet sales each year, so we should plan early promotions, stock up, and start marketing in advance to make the most of this peak month.